antonhalim/rails-pollywog-ranch-bk-002-public/README.md

 3. Read this text:
   *
 4. Run `rspec`
+5. For the association of tadpoles belonging to a pond through frog, you'll have to [delegate](http://stackoverflow.com/a/11457714).
 5. If you get stuck refer to [Rails Active Record Documentation](http://guides.rubyonrails.org/active_record_basics.html) or take a look at the included solution branch with completed code.
 6. You can refer to this link as a quick reference for the Rails 4 folder structure along the way: [http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm](http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm)
 7. Link Helpers: [http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to)